- August 13, 2020

 About

-Boomerang Fu is a single player and multiplayer casual action adventure game.
+Boomerang Fu is a single player and multiplayer casual action adventure game with a comedy theme.
 It was developed by Cranky Watermelon and was released on August 13, 2020.
 It received mostly positive reviews from critics and overwhelmingly positive reviews from players.

-- Lacks online multiplayer support, which limits the ability to play with friends who are not physically present.
+- Lacks online multiplayer support, significantly limiting the ability to play with friends who are not physically nearby.

 Boomerang Fu (Nintendo Switch)